bcgov/devhub-app-web/docs/testingAndQa.md

 # Testing and QA

-As of March 2019 we are transitioning out of enzyme as our component testing library to instead use `react-testing-library` which is more lightweight solution.
+As of March 2019 we are transitioning out of enzyme as our component testing library to instead use `@testing-library/react` which is more lightweight solution.

 ## The Motivation